 - food and water

-Child neglect is a crime even if the minor is not seriously physically or emotionally injured.
-Merely the act of neglecting a child qualifies as a criminal offense.
-The penalties for child neglect are the same as for child endangerment (discussed above in section 3).8
+Child negligent treatment is a crime even if the minor suffers no physical or emotional impairment.
+Merely the act of neglecting a child qualifies as a criminal offense in the state of Nevada.
+The penalties for child neglect are the same as for child endangerment (discussed above in section 3).9

 Accused of child endangerment in Nevada?
 Call us for help…

-If you have been arrested for “child endangerment” or any kind of child abuse in Nevada, phone our Las Vegas Nevada criminal defense lawyers for a free meeting to discuss your case.
+If you have been arrested for “child endangerment” or any kind of Nevada child abuse charge, phone our Las Vegas Nevada criminal defense lawyers for legal advice to discuss your case.
 Our goal is to try to get the charges dismissed or reduced.
-And we are always prepared to fight for you at trial.
+And our criminal defense attorneys are always prepared to fight for you at trial.

 For more information about California child endangerment law, see our article on California child endangerment law.